lnnrtwttkhn/bibliography/README.md

 Note: To use the bibliography as a submodule in `git` via Overleaf requires the repo to be publicly available.
 A workaround is to provide the `.bib`-file as a direct download from a synced website (e.g., Dropbox)

+## Usage

+* Add this repo as a submodule using `git submodule add https://github.com/lnnrtwttkhn/bibliography`
+* Update the submodule using `git submodule foreach git pull origin master`

 ## Rules
 * The `doi` file never contains `https://` etc.